Walk in My Shoes

 We are living now with an epidemic of killing of blacks for what seems like unjustifiable vengeance perpetuated under the guise of protecting the public.

-What is the public being protected from?
+From what is the public being protected?
 A man sleeping in his car, jogging in a neighborhood, driving in an expensive car (which was his), being black in America?
 Being a transsexual?
 Being different from you?

 There are folks that simply hate those unlike them.
 There are those who hate because they fear losing their own identity and wrongly presumed birthright.
 There are those who hate because they fear themselves and that they will lose their identity if melded in a heterogenous world.